About the ‘BanTheBBC’ name

 In an age of infinite choice for entertainment and news, the backward UK state persists in enforcing an anachronistic TV Licence to fund the BBC.
 This tax is of course enthusiastically enforced by the BBC’s commission driven TV Licence ‘sales’ bullies.
 Hundreds of thousands, mostly women, are prosecuted annually for this trivially minor ‘offence’ accounting for 10% of all criminal prosecutions in the UK.

 The BBC has had its day and the TV Licence is a dinosaur of a bygone era.

 BBC: A symptom of a much larger political disease

-The BBC is an unwanted interference in the political process where it is seen to typically adopt a left-of-centre position.
+The BBC has its own percuilar political bias that reflects the viewpoints of the middle class centre-leftist metropolitan demographic that currently run it.
+Because of this bias, the BBC is an unwanted interference in the political process.
 Far from being ‘impartial’ this bias is overt and pervasive.
-It actively aims at social engineering British into accepting the tyranny of insidious political correctness in news, drama and political discourse disseminated on its numerous platforms.
-The BBC promotes a metropolitan bourgeois centre-leftist thinking completely out of touch with the average person.
+It actively aims at social engineering British into accepting the tyranny of an insidious pro-immigration, multi-cultural political correctness in news, drama and political discourse disseminated on its numerous platforms.
+The BBC promotes a London-centric bourgeois centre-leftist thinking completely out of touch with the average person and the rest of the country.
 This is evidenced by their palpable surprise at the EU referendum result when the majority voted for Brexit.
-This malign influence must be fought.
+This malign influence in UK politics must be fought.

-Thanks to the Internet, we have a platform to fight back.
-The BBC and big media elites no longer have a monopoly to control the message to engineer how people should think.
+Thanks to the Internet, we have a platform to fight back against the propaganda of the BBC.
+The BBC (and other big media elites) no longer have a monopoly to control the message which attempt to engineer how people should think.